Sasquire/Tagging-Checklist/README.md

 Title | Author | About
 --- | --- | ---
 [Wiki](checklists/wiki/README.md) | idem | The checklist found on the [wiki](https://e621.net/wiki/show/e621:tagging_checklist).
-[Complete](checklists/complete/README.md) | idem | A checklist that hopes to cover every possible tag.
+~~[Complete](checklists/complete/README.md)~~ | idem | A checklist that hopes to cover every possible tag.

+For  any checklist to function, you will need a [userscript manager](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-Beginners-HOWTO#how-do-i-get-going).

 ## Usage